practicalli/clojure-cli-config/README.md

 # Aliases
-Here is a summary of the aliases included so far
+Here is a summary of the aliases included so far.

+Please read the [deps.edn](deps.edn) file to see the specific configuration for each alias.

 ## repl experience
 * `rebel` - run a repl with syntax highlighting, built in docs and a proper quit mechanism